ucloud/ucloud-cli/README.md

 **Building from source**

 Download the source code of ucloud cli from [releases page](https://github.com/ucloud/ucloud-cli/releases).
 You can also download it by running ```git clone https://github.com/ucloud/ucloud-cli.git```
 Ensure you have git installed, because go will download packages using git.
-Go to the directory of the source code, and then compile the source code by running "go build -o ucloud.exe"
+Go to the directory of the source code, and then compile the source code by running "go build -mod=vendor -o ucloud.exe"
 After that add ucloud.exe to your environment variable PATH.
 You could follow [this document](https://www.java.com/en/download/help/path.xml) if you don't know how to do.
 Open CMD Terminal and run ```ucloud --version ``` to test installation.